aliakbarazizi/innoscripta-frontend/README.md

 # Frontend Service

 This is the frontend service for the project, built with React and TypeScript.
-The application is containerized using Docker and can be run using docker-compose.
+The application is containerized using Docker and can be run using docker compose.

 ## Prerequisites